Drives

 - Click the Drives in the left panel.

-- Select the drive whose name you want to edit.
+- Select the drive whose name or relation you want to edit.

 - Click the Edit button in the top right panel.